After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 If you want to make it even easier, pick up an inexpensive slow cooker to make melting the wax foolproof.

-I got mine for $5 at a garage sale and toss all our candle scraps in so they’re ready to melt when I need more magic biscuits.
+I got mine for $5 at a garage sale and tossed all our candle scraps in, so they’re ready to melt when I need more magic biscuits.

 13. DIY Toilet Paper Dispenser

-When it’s time to go, it’s time to go unless you’re camping!
+When it’s time to go, it’s time to go!

-Taking care of business outdoors takes a little more planning than a quick trip to the restroom.
+But taking care of business in the great outdoors takes more planning than a quick trip to the restroom.

-Way too often, you have to deal with damp or squished rolls of TP and missing hand sanitizer.
+Too often, you’ll find yourself with damp or squished rolls of TP or missing hand sanitizer.

 Fix these problems by transforming a large plastic coffee can into a TP container!